kowainik/summoner/README.md

   --cabal                  Cabal support for the project --stack                  Stack support for the project -f, --file FILENAME      Path to the toml file with configurations.
 If not
-                           specified '~/.summoner.toml' will be used if present --prelude-package PACKAGE_NAME
+                           specified '~/.summoner.toml' will be used by default --prelude-package PACKAGE_NAME
                            Name for the package of the custom prelude to use in the project